Summary of a Discussion in the Teacher-Pupil Initiative

 There was actually a great deal of agreement about both poles.
 For example, we all seemed to agree about the importance of respecting the pupil’s power of choice and wading in with our influence only very cautiously and respectfully.
 I shared about a situation where I had been asked for advice about what to do about a marriage, yet when we both prayed for guidance, my guidance was clear that the decision and knowing was firmly in the other person’s hands.
 Afterwards, I was very glad I stuck with that guidance.

 On the other hand, many of us also agreed that there are times when giving advice may be exactly what’s needed.
 I told a story in which someone came to me asking me to help her resolve a relationship issue she had been stuck in for years.
-After a couple of years of my guidance saying essentially “she needs to come to her own answer,” new guidance came (to both Nicola and me) and firmly backed an option which hadn’t even been on the table.
-This led initially to her more or less severing communication with us.
-However, eventually she felt forced by her life into following our guidance and ended up thanking us as it resulted in her getting out of literally years of limbo and into a new life.
+After a couple of years of my guidance saying essentially “she needs to come to her own answer,” new guidance came and firmly backed an option which hadn’t even been on the table.
+This led initially to her more or less severing communication.
+However, eventually she felt forced by her life into following the guidance and ended up thanking me as it resulted in her getting out of literally years of limbo and into a new life.

 So I ended up speaking up for the flexibility to go wherever a particular situation really needed me to go, while keeping my eyes firmly on both of those poles mentioned above, and also while actively seeking guidance on how I could be most helpful.
 Mary Anne felt that this seeking of guidance was a key safeguard, that giving advice (or declining to) from the Holy Spirit was quite different from simply passing on your own possibly ego-based opinions.